-What to do if you are concerned about lymphoma
+What to do if you're concerned about lymphoma

-‘As with any cancer the sooner it is picked up, the quicker treatment can start to prevent progression and sometimes cure of the disease,’ says Evelyn.
+“As with any cancer the sooner it's picked up, the quicker treatment can start to prevent progression and sometimes cure the disease,” says Evelyn.

-If you, your child or another family member, have symptoms that you think could be due to lymphoma, get them checked out by your doctor.
+If you, your child or another family member have symptoms that you think could be due to lymphoma, you should get them checked out by your doctor.

 Cancer Research advises that if you have a swollen lymph node that doesn’t go away after six weeks, for example, you should definitely see your GP.

 Your doctor may want to run some tests, or may ask you to wait to see if your symptoms get better or respond to simple treatments.

 Depending on the results, they’ll then decide whether you need to be referred to a specialist.
 If this happens, remember these checks are to find out what is causing your symptoms, and it doesn’t necessarily mean that you have lymphoma.

 You may still have some questions about lymphoma.
 But don’t worry, there’s lots of information and support on hand from our lymphoma factsheets and our dedicated Cancer Centre.